Cách trích xuất bảng từ PDF sang Excel (Miễn phí)

 Merged cells: When a header spans multiple columns, extraction tools may duplicate the header or assign it to the wrong column.
 AI extraction handles this better than other methods because it can see the visual layout.

 Multi-page tables: Tables that continue across page breaks are challenging because the header row may not repeat on subsequent pages, and page footers may interrupt the data.
+AI extraction often handles this by tracking table structure across pages.

 Tables without borders: Some documents use spacing instead of lines to delineate columns.
 This makes it harder for any tool to determine column boundaries.
+AI extraction is more reliable here because it uses visual cues beyond just borders.

 Mixed content: Tables that contain both text and numbers, or tables where some cells contain multi-line text while others contain single values, can cause alignment issues.